EndPointCorp/end-point-blog/2023/07/interchange-compress-sessiondb.md

 ### Configuring Your Catalog to Use Vend::Util::Compress

-To begin using session compression, add the new catalog configuration parameter, SessionDBCompression, set to one of the aforementioned compression algorithms.
+To begin using session compression, add the new catalog configuration parameter, `SessionDBCompression`, set to one of the aforementioned compression algorithms.
 Note the values for specifying compression type to use are case-sensitive.
 To enable Zstd, e.g.,

 ```plain
 SessionDBCompression Zstd
 ```

 An empty value for the parameter bypasses compression.
 An invalid value logs an error and passes through the data unmodified.
-If the catalog is not configured to use database sessions, the setting has no impact.
+If the catalog is configured for file-based sessions, the setting has no impact.

 The same compression applies to both sessions and more lists when MoreDB is also set.